 Mobile apps have been utilizing motion ever since the original iPhone hit store shelves all those centuries ago.
 Now it seems like technology has caught up to innovation and it’s possible to create motion with sliding menus, buttons, modal windows, even icons.
 It’s not a question of possibility but a question of necessity.

-Material design places a great deal of focus on motion.
+Material design places a great deal of focus on motion and animation.
 It’s considered to be a response mechanism to user interaction which can oftentimes mimic reality.

 When pushed, some objects glide faster than others.
 When pressed, some objects compress deeper than others.
 If you were busy sleeping during 10th grade Newtonian physics don’t sweat it – most of this stuff is common sense.
 Google has an entire section dedicated to authentic motion.